 Venice, February 17, 1985

-It is with real interest that I collaborate with ACLAP on this publication designed to bring to light the figure and the works of one of the greatest Master of Modern violinmaking, Simone Fernando Sacconi, twelve years after his death.
+It is with real interest that I collaborate with ACLAP on this publication designed to bring to light the figure and the works of one of the greatest Master of Modern violinmaking, Simone Fernando Sacconi, twelve years after his death (the testimony is from 1985, editor’s note).
 He was both a great violinmaker and a great restorer to whom goes, first of all, the merit of having rediscovered that prestigious tradition of the classical Cremonese violinmaking, whose original sources of inspiration were Amati, Stradivarius and Guarnerius del Gesù.

 I met Sacconi for the first time in Venice, and later I saw him again in New York at Wurlitzer's.
 He gave me the impression of having infinite competence and enormous experience, not dissociated from surprising friendliness and humanity.